- Contact Us

 Prior to a research project's acceptance into the RPS, projects have been given approval by the University Research Ethics Board (policy R 20.01).
 The ethics committee evaluates each project and assesses whether it possesses any features that may lead to the physical or psychological harm of participants.
 If a study is deemed to possess these properties, it is not approved by the committee and, therefore, can not be posted on the RPS.
 Instructors have no connection with research project approval and a student may not receive participation credit for studies not registered on the RPS.

 To sign-up for participation, first you need your SFU Computer Account.
 There are a number of public-access computer labs available on campus that you can use to activate your account.
 Sign-up is completed via a web browser on a computer that is connected to the internet.

-Once you have completed your participation, you are given a receipt indicating the credits you earned in each research project--keep this receipt!
-Note that you must complete your participation by the last day of classes, therefore you must make your participation reservations at least three to four days prior to the last day of classes.
+Once you have completed your participation, you are given a receipt/ confirmation indicating the credits you earned in each research project -- keep this receipt!
+Note that you must complete your participation by the last day of classes, therefore you must make your participation reservations at least a few days prior to the last day of classes.
 Moreover, we recommend that you complete your participation well before the last week of classes, as often many researchers have completed their research and do not require more participants.